TrossenRobotics/interbotix_xslocobots_docs/_sources/getting_started/rmw_configuration.rst

         command returns nothing, use the full ``ifconfig`` command and look for the Wireless connection.

-4. Open the cyclonedds config file in an editor:
+4. If from Trossen Robotics, or if the installation script was run for a ROS 2 installation, the LoCoBot cyclonedds config file should be in the LoCoBot's home directory.
+Open it in an editor:

     .. code-block:: console

         $ nano ~/cyclonedds_config_locobot.xml

     The config file will look something like: